-Personal leave is paid time off you earn based on how long you have worked at RCMA.
-If you are a substitute or a temporary employee, you do not earn Personal Leave.
+PTO is paid time off you earn based on how long you have worked at RCMA.
+If you are a substitute or a temporary employee, you do not earn PTO.

-In order to take personal leave, you must request it in advance and your supervisor must approve it.
+In order to take PTO, you must request it in advance and your supervisor must approve it.
 The only time you do not require advanced approval is when your leave is covered by the Family Leave Act (FMLA) described later.
+If no PTO is available, approval for unpaid time off is at the discretion of your supervisor.

-RCMA employees earn personal leave as follows:
+Non-exempt employees earn PTO as follows:

-Years of Service Maximum earned in the 12-month FY
+Accrual of Hours Worked The maximum earned in the 12-month FY

-1 88 hours
+>2080 88 hours

-2, 3, 4 136 hours
+>2080-10,401 136 hours

-5 and every year thereafter 200 hours
+>10401+ 200 hours